Voivodic/ExSHalos/_sources/tutorials/halo_catalogues.rst

         Max_iter=Max_iter,
     )

 With the parameters of the barrier chosen, we proceed to the generation of the halo catalogue.
+(Note that we are using other seed here)

 .. code-block:: python